duxsco/gentoo-installation/README.md

 > ⚠ The installation guide builds heavily on `Secure Boot`.
 Make sure that the system is in `Setup Mode` in order to be able to add your custom keys.
 You can, however, boot without `Setup Mode` and import the `Secure Boot` keys later on ([link](#installation-of-secure-boot-files-via-uefi-firmware-settings)). ⚠

 The following installation guide results in a **fully encrypted** (except ESP), **Secure Boot signed** (EFI binary/binaries) **and GnuPG signed** (kernel, initramfs, microcode etc.) **system** with heavy use of **RAID** (mdadm and BTRFS based) and support for **LUKS unlock**:
-- **Locally:** One-time password entry and automatic decryption of (multiple) LUKS `system` partitions in further boot process via LUKS keyfile stored in initramfs which itself is stored on LUKS encrypted partition(s)
+- **Locally:** One-time password entry and automatic decryption of (multiple) LUKS `system` and `swap` partitions in further boot process via LUKS keyfile stored in initramfs which itself is stored on LUKS encrypted partition(s)
 - **Remote:** SSH login into initramfs+dropbear system, manual decryption of LUKS partitions and resumption of Gentoo Linux boot
 - After boot into **rescue system** based upon a **customised SystemRescueCD**